Ibn Ata Allah al-Iskandari: Confrontation with Ibn Taymiyya

 Ibn Ata Allah al-Iskandari was among the prominent scholars who confronted the controversial Hanbali theologian Ibn Taymiyya, who had been imprisoned multiple times for his views on various religious matters, including his severe criticism of Sufism.
 Their encounters became part of one of the most significant theological debates in Islamic intellectual history, centering around Sufism, the legitimacy of Prophetic intercession (tawassul), and the doctrines of Ibn Arabi.

 One of the most notable moments between the two scholars occurred at the Al-Ḥusayn Mosque in Cairo.
-IIbn Ata Allah al-Iskandari was leading the prayer there when Ibn Taymiyya, recently released from prison, joined the congregation and prayed behind him.
-After the prayer, the two exchanged respectful greetings.Ibn Ata Allah al-Iskandari, in a gesture of humility, apologized if he had played any role in Ibn Taymiyya's imprisonment.
+Ibn Ata Allah was leading the prayer there when Ibn Taymiyya, recently released from prison, joined the congregation and prayed behind him.
+After the prayer, the two exchanged respectful greetings.
+Ibn Ata Allah al-Iskandari, in a gesture of humility, apologized if he had played any role in Ibn Taymiyya's imprisonment.
 Ibn Taymiyya responded with remarkable grace, saying, "If you know anyone who believes they have hurt me, tell them Ibn Taymiyya holds no grudges.
 I am not affected by such matters; I only do what I believe to be right."In their ensuing discussion, they revisited points of deep theological contention, among them, the permissibility and nature of seeking the Prophet's intercession, and the authenticity of the writings attributed to Ibn Arabi.
 Ibn Ata Allah al-Iskandari argued that many of Ibn Arabi's ideas had been distorted or misrepresented, a view not uncommon among Sufi defenders.
 Despite their differences, Ibn Taymiyya is reported to have said of his opponent, "I have never seen anyone who loves God more than Ibn ʿAṭā Allāh.
 He is among the most truthful people I have ever met."Their exchange, though rooted in disagreement, remained dignified and sincere, where Ibn Taymiyya acknowledged some points but remained skeptical.
 This reflects the adab (etiquette) that once governed scholarly debate in the Islamic tradition.